YUQI-JIANG/Network-verification-and-testing/README.md

-# Automated Verification and Evaluation of Routing Configurations
+# Automated Verification and Evaluation of Network Routing Configurations

 This repository contains the implementation and selected artifacts for a thesis project on **automated verification and grading of routing configurations** using **Batfish-based data-plane analysis**.